-Malaysia: shares close higher on Wednesday
+Malaysia: Shares close higher on Wednesday

 You are here

-MALAYSIAN stocks closed higher on Wednesday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up 2.86 points to 1,723.54.
+MALAYSIA share prices closed higher on Wednesday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up 5.96 points to 1,720.38.

 sentifi.com